KCMac89/KCMAc89/README.md

 ## I'm currently a student at Notheastern State University, working on my B.S. degree in Computer Science

-This semester: I am learning game programming with Unity, Object Oriented Programming with Java, and Database Management with SQL.
+This semester: I am learning Data Strucures, Software engineering and Advanced Java.
-My goal is to finish my degree and graduate by Spring 2022.

 ### Connect with Me